Mirror (group): Concerts and tours

+Feel the Passion World Tour

 Impact

 Mirror have been described by local and international media as "the new kings of Cantopop", and a "Cantopop phenomenon".
 They are credited for reviving the Cantopop genre, which had been slowly declining since the 2000s.
 Mirror's appeal in Hong Kong transcends demographics, and the group is regarded as a "symbol of hope" in a city struggling with political upheaval and the COVID-19 pandemic.
 Luisa Tam from the South China Morning Post described Mirror as "the latest icon to represent Hong Kong pride", which the city has not seen since the deaths of Cantopop icons Leslie Cheung and Anita Mui in 2003.
 New York Times reported that there were faces of the group members on "ads for everything".
 A tongue-in-cheek Facebook group called "My Wife Married Mirror and Left My Marriage In Ruins" gained 300,000 members, more than double the followers count on the official Facebook page.
 In 2022, Mirror was listed on Tatler Asia's Most Influential.
+In 2024, Mirror was featured on the "Future 25" List by Rolling Stone.